M.A. in Counseling Psychology

 Q. How much of the program can I take online?

 The M.A. in Counseling Psychology is a blended program, meaning that it requires students to take approximately two courses live and in class and one course online each quarter.
 This format allows students to take three classes per quarter, but to only attend course sessions two evenings per week.
-Courses usually take place on Tuesdays, Wednesdays, and Thursdays.
-In addition to occasional weekend workshops.
+Courses usually take place on Tuesdays, Wednesdays, and Thursdays, in addition to occasional weekend workshops.
+Beginning in Fall 2014, the program will also be offered on a Friday evening/Saturday all day schedule at the Palo Alto campus.

 Q. Can I maintain employment while enrolled in this program?